sonos/api-web-sample-app/README.md

 [routingController.jsx](sample-app/Client/src/App/Controllers/routingController.jsx) for the specific conditional rendering used to account for these three states.

 #### Obtaining a new access token
+>**Please avoid obtaining a new access token on the client-side in a production setting.
+See [Sonos Developer Documentation](https://docs.sonos.com/docs/authorize) for best practices.**

 1. The user clicks the "Log In" button and is redirected to the Sonos login page
 2. The user logs into their Sonos account and authorizes the control integration API key specified in [config.json](sample-app/Client/src/config.json)
 3. Once the login is completed, Sonos provides a response code within the URL parameters.
 The sample app retrieves this response code